 When you look inside the MemoryMoog, it definitely looks like something produced in a time of desperation.
 It is pretty much a huge mess inside.
 There are many different types of connectors and cables flopping around in all directions.
 It really contrasts starkly to the neatly organized and service-friendly Oberheims and Sequentials of a similar scale.

-We have worked on quite a few MemoryMoogs and MemoryMoog Pluses at this point and learned a lot about what is essential to making them reliable.
+We have worked on quite a few MemoryMoogs and MemoryMoog Pluses at this point and learned a lot about what repairs and upgrades are essential to making them reliable.
 It is not the kind of synth that is really worth working on unless you are going to do a lot of work.
 I think if someone called us up and said “I just bought a MemoryMoog that has never been serviced but everything works except this 1 thing, could you fix it for me?” we would have to tell them that we just CAN’T work on a MemoryMoog that way.
 An unserviced MemoryMoog is just going to continue to have one issue after another until it is fully overhauled, but after a full overhaul it can be pretty reliable.

 The last MemoryMoog we worked on was a Plus and required probably the most extensive overhaul we’ve ever done on one of these.